harrymt/blog/_drafts/2017-11-22-how-to-write-to-a-log-file-and-print-to-screen.md

 ---
 layout: post
-title: How to write to a log file and print to screen
+title: How to write to a log file and print to screen with bash
 ---

 <div class="message">